 Xi Zhai has performed in some of the most prestigious concert halls, such as in 2009 at the Grand Theatre in Beijing, and since 2011 he has performed several times at the ‘Alte Oper’ in Frankfurt, where he played for instance Johann Sebastian Bach’s monumental Goldberg-Variations.

 Xi Zhai has been featured as soloist with several orchestras in China and in Germany.
-He has performed with renowned conductors such as Karsten Januschke, Erich Wächter, Elahiu von Erlenbach, Chen Xieyang, Bian Zhushan, Chen Zuohuang, and Fu Renchang.
+He has performed with renowned conductors such as Sebastian Tewinkel, Uwe Sandner, Karsten Januschke, Erich Wächter, Elahiu von Erlenbach, Chen Xieyang, Bian Zhushan, Chen Zuohuang, and Fu Renchang.

-Since April 2018 Xi Zhai holds a faculty position at the Frankfurt University of Music and Performing Arts.
+Since April 2018 Xi Zhai holds a faculty position at the Frankfurt University of Music and Performing Arts and since 2019 a teaching position at the University of Music Mainz.